TheLongSentance/chatbot_conversation/README.md

       - Lower values: More focused, deterministic responses
       - Higher values: More creative, varied responses
       - Defaults to model-specific values if not specified
-    - `max_tokens`: Maximum length of generated responses
+    - `max_tokens`: Maximum length of generated responses passed to api
-      - Defaults to 300 if not specified
+      - Defaults to 750 if not specified for use by api
+      - Value replaced by 2/3 that in prompts to allow for bots not being good at counting their own token output
       - Higher values allow longer responses but may use more API tokens
       - Supported in prompting with the template variable `{max_tokens}` (see above)